This card offer is currently unavailable on Bankrate. To see more cards in this category, please visit our cash back category page.

 What really makes this card shine is the opportunity to earn big rewards without paying an annual fee.

-The 4% restaurant rewards rate is the highest available, besting other cards that pay big rewards on dining like the Capital One Savor Cash Rewards Credit Card and the PNC Cash Rewards Visa Credit Card.
+The 4% restaurant rewards rate is the highest available, beating other cards that pay big rewards on dining like the Wells Fargo Propel American Express Card and the PNC Cash Rewards Visa Credit Card.
 You can earn slightly more with the Chase Sapphire Reserve (4.5 points) but only when you redeem your rewards for travel on the Chase portal.
 That card also comes with a hefty $450 annual fee.

 The boosted earnings rate on airfare and lodging puts the Uber Visa Card on a par with the rewards offered by some of the top premium travel rewards cards, like the Chase Sapphire Reserve and the Citi Prestige Card, but without the cost of ownership.